-Several A&M University departments award credit to students who have earned designated scores on Advanced Placement (AP) Program examinations of the College Entrance Examination Board.
+The University awards credit to students who have earned designated scores on Advanced Placement (AP) Program examinations of the College Entrance Examination Board.
 Advanced Placement examinations are taken at the end of an AP designed course of study in high school.
 The applicant must apply for advanced placement credit and provide results of said examination to the Office of Admissions.
 Students may contact their major departments to determine specific areas where AP credits will be accepted.